 While these keyboards aren’t top of the line, they’re great starter instruments.
 If you decide that you really do enjoy playing, you can upgrade to a higher-quality model later.
-For that reason alone, it is worth it to get one that costs less than $100.Keep in mind that many budget keyboards don’t have full keyboards (but you will find some that do have all 88 keys).
-Even without a full keyboard, they are great to get started with.
+For that reason alone, it is worth it to get one that costs less than $100.Keep in mind that many budget keyboard pianos don’t have full keyboards (some have 61 keys or less).
+Even without a full key keyboard, they are great to get started with.
 And most of these cheaper keyboards have a lot of the same features as their more expensive counterparts.

 Commonly Asked Questions

-What kind of features can I expect to get if I only have $100 to spend on a piano keyboard?
+What kind of features can I expect to get if I only have $100 to spend on a keyboard piano?

-If you only have $100 to spend on a keyboard, you might have to sacrifice on the number of keys you get – most keyboards under $100 have 61 (or fewer) keys, not the 88 keys of a full keyboard.
+If you only have $100 to spend on a keyboard piano, you might have to sacrifice on the number of keys you get – most keyboards under $100 have 61 key (or fewer), not the 88-key keyboard of a full keyboard piano.